jtrechu/DiazTrechueloSanchezMolini_TFG/README.md

 # CSCEN Experiments Repository

-This repository contains the implementation code for the experiments in my thesis on Constrained Sensitive Collaborative Elastic Net (CSCEN).
-The code is organized by experiment with supporting utility files.
+This repository contains the implementation code for the experiments in my thesis on th Cost Sensitive Constrained Elastic Net (CSCEN).
+The code is organized by experiments with supporting utility files.

 ## Experiment 1: Prostate Cancer Data Analysis